14shivangi/High-availability-in-disaster-mgmt-using-AWS/README.md

 # High-availability-in-disaster-mgmt-using-AWS
-High Availability Disaster Management project using AWS with multi-region failover, automated backups, and DR runbook.
+High Availability Disaster Management project using AWS with multi-region failover, automated backups.

 # Project Overview:
 This project demonstrates how to design and implement a highly available disaster management system on AWS.